iliass1234/tasx-advanced-to-do-list/README.md

 each part is saparated and have it's own functionality.
 ## pomodoro-section:
-in pomodoro section you'll find a clock and timmer you can choose between five time intrevals
+in pomodoro section you'll find a clock and timmer and start button you can choose between five time intrevals